 Lutefisk is also consumed in Canada because of its relatively large Scandinavian population, particularly in Western Canada.
 There are more than one million Canadians with immediate Scandinavian ancestry.
 Kingman, Alberta proclaims itself on its greeting sign to be the "Lutefisk Capital of Alberta."

-The lutefisk tradition in the U.S. has gotten to the point in the U.S., that there is a novelty folksong by American artist Red Strangeland sung to the tune of "O Tannenbaum:"
+The lutefisk tradition in the U.S. has gotten to the point that there is a novelty folksong by American artist Red Strangeland sung to the tune of "O Tannenbaum:"

 "O lutefisk, O lutefisk, how pungent your aroma